-- 10.1.
-Reactivity: Wet portland cement is alkaline.
-As such it is incompatible with acids, ammonium salts and phosphorus.
+10.1.
+Reactivity: May react exothermically with water releasing heat.
+Adding an acid to a base or base to an acid may cause a violent reaction.
 Quartz (silica) will dissolve in hydrofluoric acid producing a corrosive gas, silicon tetrafluoride.
 Calcium oxide reacts with water to form corrosive calcium hydroxide, with evolution of much heat.
-Temperatures as high as 800° C (1472 °F) have been reached with addition of water (moisture in air or soil). - 10.2.
-Chemical Stability: Stable under recommended handling and storage conditions (see section 7). - 10.3.
-Possibility of Hazardous Reactions: Hazardous polymerization will not occur. - 10.4.
-Conditions to Avoid: Direct sunlight, extremely high or low temperatures, and incompatible materials.
-Dust accumulation (to minimize explosion hazard). - 10.5.
-Incompatible Materials: Reactive or incompatible with the following materials: oxidizing materials, acids, aluminum and ammonium salt.
+Temperatures as high as 800° C (1472 °F) have been reached with addition of water (moisture in air or soil).